 Influencer Marketing vs Traditional Marketing

-Cons: If your goal is to attract customers from younger generations, then traditional is probably not the way to go.
+Cons: If your goal is to attract customers from younger generations, then traditional marketing is probably not the way to go.
 Young adults are leaving behind the old ways of consuming media and are turning instead to social sites and other Internet-based sources.
 This means that putting all of your money into traditional mediums isn’t going to work out if you are trying to reach younger customers.

 These forms of media also have long lead times since print and TV need months in advance to plan and publish ads.
 On the flip side, influencers can post almost instantly with very little turnaround time.
 It’s also difficult to track the ROI of traditional marketing.
 Think about how often you miss TV commercials because you’re on your phone or pass billboards without looking at them while you’re driving.
 It’s very possible that people aren’t paying attention even when your ad is right in front of their faces.
 Plus, there’s no way to truly know how many people become customers after seeing your billboard or TV ad.